long distance parenting plan document with checklist of items to include

 • When can the child be exposed to new partners?

-• babysitters, family and childcare – When the child is with family, babysitters or childcare, what kind of access will the long distance parent have to the child?
+• babysitters, family, and childcare – When the child is with family, babysitters, or childcare, what kind of access will the long-distance parent have to the child?

-Put it Into Action
+Put It In Action

 Once you’ve brainstormed and have your thoughts together, it’s important to make it into a legally binding court order.
 This post walks you through how to make your long distance parenting plan legally binding, from start to finish.

-An issue that we have come across regarding health insurance for our oldest who lives with his Mom in one state and travels to see his Dad and I in another state, is how to get them covered in both places.
+1. An issue that we have come across regarding health insurance for our oldest who lives with his Mom in one state and travels to see his Dad and I in another state, is how to get them covered in both places.
 Generally the non-custodial parent carries insurance, however if that is an HMO through an employer, it most likely won’t cover the child while with the custodial parent in another state.
 Now the Marketplace is an option and if the non-custodial parent gets to claim the child every other year, on those years may qualify for a tax break but not on the other years.

 What we ended up doing was buying a plan straight from the company, at full price because we don’t get to claim the child on taxes at all and last year had a plan that covered him in both states.
 This year however, they have discontinued that plan and we were left to buy an HMO in the custodial parents state since he is seen by doctors most often there and is only covered for emergencies here.
 Since he is with us for 2 months out of the summer, that is a long time to cross our fingers and hope he doesn’t get sick or injured that only requires a clinic visit.
 On the other side of that, is that he is yes covered to go to the emergency room and an ambulance ride there if needed but if admitted to the hospital, there is no coverage for staying overnight, which would be a large expense.
 In the policy that was “affordable” to us, there isn’t even coverage to go to Urgent Care and I’m quite sure if you go to the ER with something that they don’t deem an emergency, they won’t pay for it.